alexshagiev/spark-test-harness/README.md

     ${HADOOP_HOME}/libexec/bin/hdfs dfs -mkdir -p /user/test-harness
     ${HADOOP_HOME}/libexec/sbin/start-yarn.sh
     ~~~
+    * __IMPORTANT__ you must see at least one data node running in the UI below if not, it is likely meant that you used
+    and existing hadoop install and you need to either reformat hdfs with the cluser id flag, id will be found in the
+    the failing data node log and/or remove all the files in the hdfs storage folder which in this example was defined as `~/hadoop-storage`
   * Above should start several services for which UI will be visible on the following default ports
     * __HDFS__ - [http://localhost:9870/]
     * __YARN__ - [http://localhost:8088/]